-Today, it is common in planning circles for urban planners to describe efforts to reverse problems of urban sprawl, congestion, and decline as a search for 'urban sustainability' Žsee Basiago, 1996...
+Today, it is common in planning circles for urban planners to describe efforts to reverse problems of urban sprawl, congestion, and decline as a search for 'urban sustainability' Žsee Basiago, 1996..
 This is the case even though in urban theory no consensus exists as to which human settlements embody 'sustainability'.
 'Urban sustainability' might imply the vitality of a city as a complex system, the quality of life of its citizens, or the capacity of nature to support its activities.
-Some commentators define this concept narrowly in terms of the economic 'sustainability' of a city, its potential 'to reach qualitatively a new level of socio-economic, demographic and technological output which in the long run reinforces the foundations of the urban system' Žsee Ewers and Nijkamp, 1990..
-Others, notably environmental ativists, link 'urban sustainability' to broader social principles of futurity, equity, and participation, especially involvement of public citizens in the land development process Žsee 1994..
-When environmental planners speak of urban 'sustainability', they mean the pursuit of urban form that synthesizes nature preservation.
-Hence, for development and environmental planners, the pursuit of 'urban sustainability' becomes a matter of placing the development of land into cities and the protection of natural systems into a state of vital equipoise Žsee Lyle, 1994..
-It is as if city and regional planners have seized upon the ideal of 'sustainability' as a tangible goal, a particular societal end-state, rather than properly viewing it as an organizing principle governing activity at all levels of an urban system, a process for selecting urban alternatives that will yield vitality Žsee Basi- ago, 1995..
+Some commentators define this concept narrowly in 'sustainability' of a city, its potential 'to reach economic terms of the qualitatively a new level of socio-economic, demographic and technological output which in the long run reinforces the foundations of the urban system' Žsee Ewers and Nijkamp, 1990..
+Others, notably environmental ativists, link 'urban sustainability' to principles of futurity, equity, and participation, social broader especially involvement of public citizens in the land development planners speak of ironmentalvenprocess Žsee FoE, 1994..
+When urban 'sustainability', they mean the pursuit of urban form that synthesizes land development and nature preservation.
+Hence, for environmental planners, the pursuit of 'urban sustainability' becomes a matter of placing the development of land into cities and the protection of natural systems into a state of vital equipoise Žsee Lyle, 1994..
+It is as if city and regional planners have seized upon the ideal of 'sustainability' as a tangible goal, a particular societal end-state, rather than properly viewing it as an organizing principle governing activity at all levels of an urban system, a process for selecting urban alternatives that will yield vitality Žsee Basi- ago, 1995

-Perhaps this confusion in planning circles about what 'urban sustainability' will require stems from the fact that Agenda 21, the 'Earth Summit' pact that addresses the 'sustainable development' of cities, both mandates concrete planning measures and implies abstract concepts that should guide planning generally.
-This is not inconsistent; nonetheless, the tumult over 'sustainability' in planning circles has tended to conflate planning guidelines, which are specific in nature and applicable on a case-by-case basis Žsee Calthorpe et al.,1991.and planning principles, which, by definition, must be general and of universal applicability Žsee McDonough, 1992...
+Perhaps this confusion in planning circles about what 'urban , the Agenda 21sustainability' will require stems from the fact that 'Earth Summit' pact that addresses the 'sustainable development' of cities, both mandates concrete planning measures and implies abstract concepts that should guide planning generally.
+This is not inconsistent; nonetheless, the tumult over 'sustainability' in planning , which are specific guidelinescircles has tended to conflate planning et in nature and applicable on a case-by-case basis Žsee Calthorpe , which, by definition, must be principles .,1991.and planning al general and of universal applicability Žsee McDonough, 1992..

-In terms of practical planning guidance, Agenda 21 proposes a number of concrete measures to achieve 'sustainability' in the socioeconomic realm.
-These include equity, entrepreneurship and technology transfer.
-Agenda 21 ties access to land, security of land tenure, tenants' rights, liberalized credit policies, and low-cost building material programs to 'sustainable' urban living for the homeless and for the urban poor.
+proposes a Agenda 21 In terms of practical planning guidance, number of concrete measures to achieve 'sustainability' in the socioeconomic realm.
+These include equity, entrepreneurship and ties access to land, security of land 21 Agenda technology transfer. tenure, tenants' rights, liberalized credit policies, and low-cost building material programs to 'sustainable' urban living for the homeless and for the urban poor.
 It calls upon developing countries to foster small businesses in the informal economic sector and developed countries to provide developing countries monetary and technical aid to educate environmental managers.
-Within nations, wealthy districts are asked to provide clean water, sanitation, and waste collection services to poorer ones ŽKeating, 1993..
+Within nations, wealthy districts are asked to provide clean water, sanitation, and waste collection services to poorer ones ŽKeating, 1993.